Lumexralph/interview-questions/README.md

-# Interview Questions
+# Algorithm Questions

-To get better at problem-solving, I signed up for a platform that gives different problems dailiy and they are actual programming interview question that tech companies have asked.
+To get better at problem-solving, this will be my attempt solving industry standard questions.

 ## Languages to be used